harness/developer-hub/docs/cloud-development-environment/manage-gitspaces/delete-gitspaces.md

 ---
-title: How to Remove a CDE
+title: Delete a Gitspace
 sidebar_position: 2
-sidebar_label: Delete CDE
+sidebar_label: Delete a Gitspace
 ---

-## Steps to Delete a CDE

-1. Deleting a Gitspace is an irreversible action since deleted Gitspace cannot be restored.
+Deleting a Gitspace is an irreversible action since deleted Gitspace cannot be restored.

-2. On the Gitspace Page click on the **3 dots** and select **Delete Gitspace**.
+On the Gitspace Page click on the **3 dots** and select **Delete Gitspace**.
 You will see a warning stating that this action cannot be undone.
 If you are sure you want to delete the Gitspace, click on **Delete**.